jannis-kiriasis/advisor-finder/README.md

 Below you can find all the steps to take in order to clone and deploy this application.
 A similar summary to setup a basic Django project and deploy it on Heroku was provided by the [Code Institute](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf).

 **1. To clone the website**
-1. Go to the GitHub repository [The Checklistar](https://github.com/jannis-kiriasis/the-checklistar/)
+1. Go to the GitHub repository [Adviser Finder](https://github.com/jannis-kiriasis/advisor-finder)
 2. Open the dropdown 'Code'
 3. Select the HTTPs tab
-4. Copy the given url (https://github.com/jannis-kiriasis/the-checklistar.git)
+4. Copy the given url (https://github.com/jannis-kiriasis/advisor-finder.git)
 5. Open 'Git Bash' on your favourite code editor and select the location where you want to save the cloned directory
-6. Type `git clone https://github.com/jannis-kiriasis/the-checklistar.git` and press enter to create a local copy
+6. Type `git clone https://github.com/jannis-kiriasis/advisor-finder.git` and press enter to create a local copy
 7. Install the required packages by typing `pip install -r requirements.txt` in the terminal
 8. In settings.py set `DEBUG=True` (Now it is set to False)
 9. To push changes to the repository, type the following commands in the terminal